-4. LOCATION AND HOUSING: This training is being offered at the San Diego Coast District Office.
-Housing in a local lodging facility will be assigned to you on a shared-room basis and will be available from 3:00 p.m. on the date of arrival to 10:00 a.m. on the date of departure.
-Specific details regarding lodging and specific class location will be forwarded to you via email at a later date.
-The Department provides your room and board expenses at the designated lodging facility only.
-No per diem allowance will be authorized for living at an alternative site.
-This does not preclude living elsewhere at your own expense.
-Overnight guests are not allowed.
+4. LOCATION AND HOUSING: This training is being offered at the Mott Training Center.
+Housing will be assigned to you on a shared-room basis and will be available from 3:00 p.m. on the date of arrival to 12:00 noon on the date of departure.
+The Department provides your room and board expenses at the Mott Training Center only.
+No per diem allowance will be authorized for living off-grounds.
+This does not preclude living off-grounds at your own expense.
+Please advise the Department Training Officer no later than one week before your scheduled arrival if you plan to live off-grounds.
+No animals are permitted in Asilomar housing.
+In the event of an emergency, staff must know your room assignment, therefore, you may not switch rooms without staff approval.
+Overnight guests are not allowed in the buildings unless registered beforehand at the front desk in Asilomar's Administration Building.
+Quiet hour for lodge living areas is 10:00 p.m.

-Please Note: You may be asked to present a valid credit or debit card while checking in to your room.
+Please Note: You may be assigned a room at a motel while attending training.
+If so you may be asked to present a valid credit or debit card while checking in to your room.
 Many motels require a credit card to cover charges incurred such as telephone calls, damages to rooms and/or furnishings, fees to clean rooms that have been smoked in that are not designated as smoking rooms, etc. Please be prepared to handle this appropriately.

 5. ENROLLMENT OR HOUSING CANCELLATION POLICY: To cancel participation in a course, the participant must have their District Superintendent or Section/Office Manager send an email to the Training Specialist assigned to the course requesting to remove the participant.
-If you do not need lodging or must change or cancel your reservation for lodging, you must contact the Training Specialist assigned to the course at least 72 hours prior to your date of arrival.
+If you do not need lodging or must change or cancel your reservation for lodging, you must contact the Mott Training Center or Training Specialist assigned to the course at least 72 hours prior to your date of arrival.
 Lodging, registration, and associated fees will be charged to the employee's District or Section/Office if a training cancellation is received with less than 72 hours notice.